Dead River Falls: The Best Waterfall Hike in Marquette

 As stated before, the hike is pretty easy besides the early stretch of steep exposed roots.
 Depending on your athleticism and energy, there are some incredible lookout points that are definitely worth climbing to.
 There are numerous spots to wade in the water and also fly fishermen can bait their lines for some fishing.

-Other Dead River Falls Information
+Other Dead River Falls Things to Know

 - Dogs are allowed on the Dead River trail!
 Although they are allowed, the one section may pose a challenge for a dog who isn’t well acclimated to difficult terrain.